cloudmesh-community/book/chapters/pi/clusters/pi-docker.md

 ## Creating a Network of Pi's with docker

-In Section ??? we explained how to set up a network of PI's.
+In [Network of Pis](#pi-now-main) section we explained how to set up a network of Pis.
 Here we assume that we start from such a network.
 The Pi's have all different names, and are registered on the network.
 Each Pi has the public key installed from the machine where you will login from for setting up the swarm.

 Let us assume the names of the hosts are stored in a shell variable called